-In a July 2022 press release, CMS proposed that colonoscopies following positive at-home screening tests be considered a preventive service.
+In a November 2022 press release, CMS finalized the rule that colonoscopies following positive at-home screening tests are considered a preventive service, and will now be covered without out-of-pocket costs for Medicare beneficiaries.
 The removal of a cost barrier for Medicare beneficiaries could help hundreds of thousands more people avoid the dilemma of having to determine if they can afford follow-up testing after initial positive at-home test results.

 This is an extremely important policy that could increase screening uptake, enhance equity, and ultimately save lives; which are stated goals of the Biden-Harris Cancer Moonshot.